 All in all we loved Venezuela and Margarita the people were really welcoming which always makes for a pleasant trip.
 (Surrey)

-This website is operated by Holiday Hotel Reports Limited incorporated in England and Wales under number 08791894with its registered office at Sandgate House, 102 Quayside, Newcastle upon Tyne, NE1 3DX.
+This website is operated by Holiday Hotel Reviews Limited incorporated in England and Wales under number 08791894with its registered office at Sandgate House, 102 Quayside, Newcastle upon Tyne, NE1 3DX.

 If you continue using the site, we will assume you are happy with this.
 You can change your settings at any time following the instructions here.